Overview of Buyback and Why Timely Adoptions are Important

 Receiving your adoptions on time has a direct impact on achiving this goal.

 The price offered for books varies by market demand, with 50% of the current retail price being the highest for titles that will be used the following term, up to the buyback need or "target" quantity.

 Books that will not be used on campus, but have value nationally, are bought back at the wholesale price.
 Some books have little or no market value and are not bought back.
 These include titles for which there is insufficient demand nationally to warrant purchasing them, books in poor condition, and books that are--or are going--out of print.

-If an adoption is turned in after buyback week, we have potentially paid our students a very low dollar amount, or sent them away with their book.
-If we haven’t been able to buy any copies back, we will also potentially have to order all new books for that class.
-This impacts the original student’s overall cost of the textbook, as well as the students for the next term because they have to pay more for a new book.
+If an adoption is turned in after buyback week, we have potentially paid our students a very low dollar amount or sent them away with their books.
+If we haven’t been able to buy any copies back, we will also need to order all new books for that class.
+This impacts the original student’s overall cost of the textbook, as well as the costs for students in the next term because they have to pay more for new books.

 1185 Asp Avenue; Norman, OK